Rasoul-Sharifian/SurgIPC/README.md

 ├── 5_Evaluation/               # Keypoint matching evaluation
 ├── images/                 # images used in this repo

+---
+📌 Citation
+If you find this work useful, please consider citing:

 @article{sharifian2025surgipc,
   title     = {SurgIPC: a Convex Image Perspective Correction Method to Boost Surgical Keypoint Matching},